 The scrotum receives arterial supply from the anterior and posterior scrotal arteries.
 The anterior scrotal artery arises from the external pudendal artery, while the posterior is derived from the internal pudendal artery.

 The scrotal veins follow the major arteries, draining into the external pudendal veins.

-Cutaneous innervation to the scrotum is supplied via several nerves:
+Cutaneous innervation to the scrotum is supplied via several nerves, according to the topography:

-- Posterior scrotal nerves – derived from the perineal nerve and supplies the posterior aspect of the scrotum.
+- Posterior aspect – Posterior scrotal nerves derived from the perineal branches of the internal pudendal nerve and posterior femoral cutaneous nerve.

-The lymph fluid drains to the nearby superficial inguinal nodes.
+The lymphatic fluid from the scrotum drains to the nearby superficial inguinal nodes.